-"Get out I'm going to hand it over to the pastor," cried Levion.
+"Get out!
+I'm going to hand it over to the priest," cries Levion.
 "And he can see for himself the sort of helper he's got now."
 Enok staggered to a tree; his face was grey.
-The pastor looked blankly at the paper, the kerchief, and the notes; he could make nothing of it all.

-"I found it there," said Levion, shaking all over.
+The priest looks blankly at the paper, the kerchief, and the notes; he can make nothing of it all.
+"I found it there," says Levion, shaking all over.
 "He'd hidden it under a stone.
-There's Mack's name on the paper; you can see."

-The pastor examined it, growing more and more astounded as he read.
+There's Mack's name on the paper, you can see."
+The priest examined it, growing more and more astounded as he read.
 "This must be the insurance policy Mack said he had lost, surely?"
 "And the money he lost as well," said Levion.